-Identification, Placement and Review Committee (IPRC) Preparation for the IPRC Meeting Principal/Designate Referring Teacher(s) Learning Support Teacher (LST) Support Personnel Parent(s)/Guardian(s) Establishes a date for the meeting; Informs school and support personnel of the date; Communicates with parent(s)/guardian(s) regarding the upcoming meeting; Provides the Special Education Resource Guide to the parent(s)/guardian(s) ten (10) days prior to the meeting.
+Identification, Placement and Review Committee (IPRC) Preparation for the IPRC Meeting Principal/Designate Referring Learning Support Support Personnel Parent(s)/Guardian(s) Establishes a date for the meeting; Informs school and support personnel of the date; Communicates with parent(s)/guardian(s) regarding the upcoming meeting; Provides the Special Education Resource Guide to the parent(s)/guardian(s) ten (10) days prior to the meeting.
 Assists in gathering information for the meeting.
 Assists in gathering information for the meeting.
 May be invited to attend, as needed.
 Is invited to attend; Reads/reviews the Special Education Resource Guide Shares any available reports; May arrange for a representative to attend the meeting to speak on their behalf or support them; Provides any further information.
-At the IPRC Meeting Principal/Designate Referring LST Support Parent(s)/ Chairs the meeting; Explains the role of the Committee; Invites each person present with knowledge of the student to present information; Considers information relevant to the student's needs and strengths.
-Presents all relevant information that supports identification (or not).
-Presents all relevant information that supports identification (or not).
-May be invited to attend to review any recent assessments; Act as a resource to assist in the interpretation of reports from other agencies.
-Shares any available reports with Principal; May arrange for a representative to attend the meeting to speak on their behalf or support them; Provides any further information; Asks questions.
-At the IPRC Meeting, the Committee May Choose • To recommend identification (or not);
+At the IPRC Meeting Principal/Designate Referring Teacher(s) LST Support Personnel Parent(s)/Guardian(s) Explains the role of the Committee; Invites each person present with knowledge of the student to present information; Considers information relevant to the student's relevant information that supports identification (or not). relevant information that supports identification (or not). relevant information that supports identification (or not).
+Act as a resource to assist in the interpretation of reports from other agencies.
+Provides an information Shares any available reports with Principal; May arrange for a representative to attend the meeting to speak on their behalf or support them; Provides any further information; Asks questions.
+At the IPRC Meeting, the Committee May Choose To recommend identification on (or not);